 Is the app only for women?

-The app is provided through Scottish Women’s Rights Centre, which means that it is currently only available to women.
+The app is provided through Scottish Women’s Rights Centre, which means that it is currently only available to women aged 18 and over.

 However, we know that some men also experience stalking.
 Support is available to men through Victim Support Service.